-After much consideration, many discussions with staff and parents, and examination of our previous student data, we made our Kindergarten entry cutoff date July 1.
-Children must be age five by July 1 to apply for the Kindergarten in the fall.
+After much consideration, discussions with staff and parents, and examination of student data, we established a cutoff date that helps us best fulfill our mission of providing a high-quality learning environment for all students, and building a foundation that sets up each child for long-term success.
+Children must be age five by July 1st to apply for the Kindergarten in the fall.
 Students entering in later grades must meet a corresponding cutoff date.

-To honor the integrity of this age-at-entrance policy, and the goals of our school and programs, we will not be able to make exceptions for children with birthdates just shy of the cutoff.
-In fact, we hope that you will consider those children with June birthdays as possibly better off after another year before starting Kindergarten.
-Being very capable does not provide the confidence and maturity of children who are a year older.
+To honor the integrity of this age-at-entrance policy, we will not make exceptions for children with birth dates just shy of the cutoff.
+In fact, we hope that you will consider giving even those children with June birthdays the gift of another year of preschool before starting Kindergarten.